Americo-Liberian people: History and settlement

-The American Navy was responsible for the recapture of illegal slave vessels seeking to transport enslaved Africans to the Americas following the American abolition of the slave trade in 1808.
-These enslaved Africans called Liberated Africans or Recaptives, many of whom were from the Congo Basin were designated as 'Congoes' and all Recaptives, including those from modern-day Nigeria, Cameroon, and Ghana were all described as 'Congoes.'
+The United States Navy was responsible for the capture of illegal slave vessels seeking to transport enslaved Africans to the Americas following the American abolition of the slave trade in 1808.
+These rescued Africans, dubbed Liberated Africans or Recaptives, were designated as 'Congoes' as many of them were from the Congo Basin (also the slave ships' point of departure), although the term encompassed others who were from modern-day Nigeria, Cameroon, and Ghana.

-Over the course on the 19th century, roughly 20,000 settlers arrived in Liberia with ~14,000 African-American and ~5,700 Recaptives.
+Over the course on the 19th century, roughly 20,000 settlers arrived in Liberia, comprising ~14,000 African-Americans and ~5,700 Recaptives.
 Of the 14,000 African American settlers, nearly half died of malaria in the 10 years after their arrival.

 Although the number of Afro-Caribbean immigrants to Liberia was relatively small in comparison to colonial Sierra Leone, at least 300 Afro-Barbadians settled in Liberia in 1865 and smaller numbers of Afro-Caribbean immigrants settled in Liberia between 1865 and 1930 from Caribbean islands such as Trinidad, Jamaica, and Grenada.

 The early African American settlers did not relate well to the native African inhabitants they first encountered in Liberia due to cultural differences and soon began to establish a social and economic elite in the country.
-According to the website BlackPast, “They retained preferences for Western style of dress, Southern plantation-style homes, American food, Protestantism, the English language, and monogamous kinship practices.”
+According to the website BlackPast, "They retained preferences for Western style of dress, Southern plantation-style homes, American food, Protestantism, the English language, and monogamous kinship practices."
 Demographically, the Americo-Liberians tended to concentrate in larger cities and towns while native Africans remained in more poorly developed areas before the two groups started to intermingle in the twentieth century.